Home » Net Promoter Score » How to improve Net Promoter Score? 7 Ways to Improve your NPS

-As much as we might not want to believe it, most of your customers don’t possess the same passion for your company and product as you do and are not actively thinking how to improve NPS.
-In fact, the overwhelming majority will likely not give a second thought to you once they’d bought the product or service and moved on with their lives.
+As much as we might not want to believe it, most of your customers don’t possess the same passion for your company and product as you do.
+They are not actively thinking about how you could improve your NPS.
+The overwhelming majority will likely not give a second thought to you once they’d bought the product or service and moved on with their lives.

-Many detractors will simply not leave any feedback at all, instead make it easy for them and you get more information.
+Many detractors will simply not leave any feedback at all.
+Make it easy for customers to give you feedback and you get more information.
 This might actually hurt your NPS in the short term (with an increased number of negative scores) but the knowledge gained long term is going to pay dividends and eventually increase your score.

 Research by MyCustomer has also found that segmenting your customers into groups, tailoring their responses and offering incentives can all be great ways to increase your response rate too.

 This is a another common theme throughout this article.
 Your detractors are important.
 We’ve learned above that they’re providing you with the most valuable information, and that you want to collect as much of their feedback as possible.

 However, responding to each one and trying to firefight each complaint as it arises on an individual basis can quickly drain your company resources.
 Instead, try completing a regular trend analysis of the received negative feedback and you’ll start to build a picture of the types of common complaints arising.